mathworks/matlab-circleci-orb/README.md

 ### Split Tests Across Runners
 The `run-tests` command is compatible with [CircleCI test splitting](https://circleci.com/docs/parallelism-faster-jobs/), which enables you to split your tests by name, size, or timing data, and run them across parallel execution environments.
 To split your MATLAB tests across runners:

-1. Specify the number of runners across which to split your tests by including the `parallelism` key in the project configuration file.
+1. Specify the number of runners across which to split your tests by using the `parallelism` key.
 2. Specify the `select-by-name` parameter of the `run-tests` command using one of the options provided by the CircleCI CLI.
 For more information about the CLI, see [Use the CircleCI CLI to split tests](https://circleci.com/docs/use-the-circleci-cli-to-split-tests/).

-For example, Run the commands in a file named `myscript.m` in the root of your repository using MATLAB R2023b.
-To install the specified release of MATLAB on the runner, specify the `install` command with its `release` parameter in your pipeline.
-To run the script, specify the `run-command` command.
+For example, suppose that your MATLAB test files exist in a folder named `tests`, located in the root of your repository, and its subfolders.
+In other words, suppose that the glob pattern `"tests/**/*.m"` represents all your test files.
+Split your tests by name and run them across four runners.

 ```YAML
 version: 2.1